 as it does like an inverted ship.
 And not a Viking ship,

 as did the main arena for the 1994 Winter Olympics in Norway.

 It was patterned after the largest glass building in the world, the Crystal Cathedral, the "megachurch" run by the late Dr. Robert H. Schuller in Garden Grove, Orange County, California.
 With 66,655 seats -- expandable to 73,000 for the Super Bowl, and it could also host a Final Four -- it is the largest stadium in Minnesota history.

 As with so many 21st Century stadiums and arenas, entryways are named not by numbers or letters, but by corporations.
 As with the Prudential Center, home of the New Jersey Devils, Verizon is involved.
 The North entrance is the Ecolab Gate, the East entrance is the Verizon Gate, the South entrance is the Pentair Gate, and the West entrance is the Polaris Gate.

 As with all fixed-roof stadiums, the field is artificial turf, specifically UBU Sports Speed Series S5-M. It is aligned east-to-west (well, northwest-to-southeast), but with the roof, the sun won't be an issue.

 It opened on July 22 of this year.
-The 1st sporting event was a game between European soccer powers Chelsea of London and AC Milan on August 3.
+The 1st sporting event was a game between European soccer powers on August 3, with Chelsea of London beating AC Milan 3-1.
 The 1st concert was by Luke Bryan on August 19.
 The Vikings played their 1st preseason game on August 28, and their 1st regular-season game on September 18, beating their arch-rivals, the Green Bay Packers.
 (The Minnesota-Wisconsin rivalry isn't just for college sports.)
 It will host Super Bowl LII on February 4, 2018, and the NCAA Final Four on March 30 and April 1, 2019.

 The regular-season opener against the Packers